harttle/codemirror-lang-liquid/README.md

 ## TODO

-Literal -> literal
 "{%" auto complete with "%}"
-remove Identifier in TagName(Identifier)
+distinguish in and reverse
+raw